-The most important feature to any Streaming Manager for Enterprise (SME) account are the options available to you for securing your content.
-This is done either on a channel by channel basis, or by setting security for a SME landing page for your content.
+The most important feature to any Enterprise Video Streaming (EVS) account are the options available to you for securing your content.
+This is done either on a channel by channel basis, or by setting security for a EVS landing page for your content.
 Your security can be set for your entire account from Integration & Apps > Security settings.

 You have 2 main choices for how you want your content secure: either through 2 step email verification, or through SSO.

 If you choose 2 step email verification, you will need to determine what individual email addresses or email domains can have access to any given channel.
 First, go to your Enterprise Video Streaming dashboard, then click on Channels in the left hand column.
 Then click on the name of the channel you wish to set access permissions for, then click on Access Control.

 If you wish to make your player only available through an embed on your own website, click 'Turn off' for Channel page.
 This will prevent your channel page from being accessed directly, and will also remove the channel from your EVS Portal page.